Howard Metzenbaum: Elections

 In 1970, Metzenbaum ran for the Senate seat vacated by Young, who chose not to run for a third term.
-He beat astronaut John Glenn in the Democratic primary by a close 46%-45% margin, but narrowly lost to Robert Taft Jr. in the general election.
+He beat astronaut John Glenn in the Democratic primary by a close 46% to 45% margin, but narrowly lost to Robert Taft Jr. in the general election.

-In 1974, when Senator William B. Saxbe (R-OH) resigned from his seat to accept the nomination as U.S. attorney general, Governor John J. Gilligan appointed Metzenbaum to serve the remainder of Saxbe's term.
+In 1974, when Senator William B. Saxbe resigned from his seat to accept the nomination as U.S. attorney general, Governor John J. Gilligan appointed Metzenbaum to serve the remainder of Saxbe's term.
 Metzenbaum ran for election to the seat, but in a bitter Democratic primary, lost to Glenn, who subsequently won the general election by a landslide.
 In the primary, Metzenbaum contrasted his strong business background with Glenn's military and astronaut credentials, saying his opponent had "never worked for a living."
 John Glenn had served in the Marine Corps for 23 years.
 Glenn's reply came to be known as the "Gold Star Mothers" speech.
 He told Metzenbaum to go to a veterans' hospital and "look those men with mangled bodies in the eyes and tell them they didn't hold a job.
 You go with me to any Gold Star mother and you look her in the eye and tell her that her son did not hold a job".
 Many felt the "Gold Star Mothers" speech won the primary for Glenn, which he won by 54% to 46%.

 In 1976, Metzenbaum sought a rematch against Taft.
 The race was close again, but this time he won, riding on Jimmy Carter's coattails.
 Taft resigned the seat a few days before his term ended, allowing Metzenbaum to be sworn in a few days early and hence have a small edge in seniority over other senators newly elected in 1976.
 He was reelected in 1982, comfortably defeating Republican state Senator Paul Pfeifer.
 That same year, Metzenbaum's cousin, Harriett Woods, ran against Metzenbaum's Republican colleague, John Danforth, for Danforth's U.S. Senate seat in Missouri.
 Danforth defeated Woods by a margin of less than two percentage points.